sigmorphon/2021-task1/README.md

 training and development data.** If you use an internal representation other than NFC, you must convert back before submitting.

-<a href="mailto:sigmorphon2021task1@gmail.com?&bcc=kylebgorman@gmail.com&subject=SIGMORPHON 2021 Task 1 Submission&body=Team members (...):%0D%0ATeam name (no spaces):%0D%0APlease attach your submission(s).
-Each submission should be a .tar.gz or .zip file.">Email for submission</a>
+Please use <a href="mailto:sigmorphon2021task1@gmail.com?&bcc=kylebgorman@gmail.com&subject=SIGMORPHON 2021 Task 1 Submission&body=Team members (...):%0D%0ATeam name (no spaces):%0D%0APlease attach your submission(s).
+Each submission should be a .tar.gz or .zip file.">this email form  </a> to submit your results.

 ## Timeline

-**TBD**: This is currently estimated and may change in the near future.

 -   March 24, 2021: Data released.
 -   April 8, 2021: Baseline code and results released.